demml/opsml/docs/docs/faq/common_questions.md

 Recommendation based on needs

-- I'd like to be able to view all artifacts, metris, graphs, reports in a UI
+- I'd like to be able to view all artifacts, metrics, graphs, reports in a UI
     * Use the `OpsmlProject` context manager
 - I don't really need to *see* all of the artifacts, I care more that they are tracked and callable when needed
     * Use whatever you prefer